By InvestMacro

 Strength Scores led by Japanese Yen & Brazilian Real

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that the Japanese Yen (95 percent) and the Brazilian Real (53 percent) lead the currency markets this week.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that the Japanese Yen (100 percent), the Brazilian Real (93 percent) and Bitcoin (65 percent) lead the currency markets this week.
+The British Pound (44 percent) and the Australian Dollar (42 percent) come in as the next highest in the weekly strength scores.

-On the downside, the EuroFX (4 percent) and the New Zealand Dollar (6 percent) come in at the lowest strength levels currently and are in Extreme-Bearish territory (below 20 percent).
-The next lowest strength scores are the Canadian Dollar (20 percent) and the Swiss Franc (22 percent).
+On the downside, the New Zealand Dollar (0 percent) comes in at the lowest strength levels currently and are in Extreme-Bearish territory (below 20 percent).
+The next lowest strength scores are the Canadian Dollar (24 percent), the Swiss Franc (24 percent) and the EuroFX (25 percent).

 3-Year Strength Statistics: